Christopher-Holland/myledger/README.md

 npm install

-4. **Create a '.env' file in the 'backend' folder** with the following content:
+4. **Create a ‘.env’ file in the ‘backend’ folder** with the following content:

-# MongoDB connection
 MONGO_URI=your_mongodb_connection_string

-# JWT secret
 JWT_SECRET=your_secret_key

-# Server port
 PORT=5000

 5. **Start the backend server:**

 bash
 cd backend
 npm start

 6. **Start the frontend development server:**